willduff/mixedreality-enthusiast-guide/docs/learn-mixed-reality.md

 3. Select "Learn Mixed Reality"
 4. Left-click with your mouse to place the app in your home and launch the app

+See this [page](https://support.microsoft.com/en-us/help/4040517) to learn about how to get around in mixed reality with motion controllers.

 ## How do I use voice commands and Cortana inside of the Windows Mixed Reality home?

 [Learn the voice commands you can use in the Windows Mixed Reality home](https://support.microsoft.com/en-us/help/4041322/windows-10-speech-in-windows-mixed-reality)